mkw-tom/mkw-tom/README.md

 - 🧑‍💻 I'm a student engineer.
 - 🏖️ I'm from Okinawa in Japan
-- 🌱 I’m currently learning TypeScript!
+- 🌱 I've been programming for 7 months.!
 <br>